Hermanoid/RoboBears/README.md

 In this truly astonishing repo, you shall find many great codes, both those in progress and those already great.

-There is not any documentation here, although it may pop up somewhere else.
+There is not any documentation in this README, however you can find whatever documentation and history available in our [wiki](github.com/RoboBears5611/RoboBears_2016-17/wiki)

 # List of teams through the years: